DucTrung1802/ROS/Instructions/18-Basic-ROS-Programming-(4)-Using-Parameters.md

 ## 3. Reading Parameters

 The following gets the parameter value from ‘calculation_method’ and sets it as the value of ‘g_operator’.
-As a result, ‘g_operator’ from the code in section 7.5.1 checks the parameter value in every ‘0.1’ seconds to determine which operation to use on the values received through the service request.
+As a result, ‘g_operator’ from the code in part 1 checks the parameter value in every ‘0.1’ seconds to determine which operation to use on the values received through the service request.

     nh.getParam("calculation_method", g_operator);